pascal754/bezier-clipping/README.md

 # intersection algorithm for two Bezier curves

-find intersection points between two Bezier curves
+find intersection points between two Bezier curves using Bezier clipping

 m = n + p + 1 should be satisfied for a curve
 (m: knot vector, n: control point, p: degree of the curve)